Financial assistance programs Hawaii.

-Find how to get help in all cities and counties of Hawaii, including Honolulu.
-A number of resources can provide help with housing, medical bills, cash assistance, and other aid.
+Find how to get financial help in all cities and counties of Hawaii listed below, including Honolulu.
+A number of resources can provide help with housing, medical bills, rent or utility bills or grocery expenses.
+Locate financial assistance or grant money from the government or non-profit resources.

 This government program is limited to women who are currently pregnant or who have young children.
 The female needs to be pregnant, currently breastfeeding or postpartum, with an infant or child who is under the age of five.
 The applicant needs to meet income levels and/or be a health/nutrition risk.
 This is usually offered in partnership with Temporary Assistance for Needy Families (TANF), Food Stamps, or Medicaid.
 1-888-820-6425